-Want to know how much money a Human Resources manager earns?
-It's an important question to answer if you're considering a career in the field of HR.
+Would you like to know how much money a human resources manager earns?
+It's an important and significant question if you're considering a career in the field of HR.
 The question is also important if you want to compare what you are currently making as an HR manager with the salaries of others in your field.
-You can use this information as a benchmark when you negotiate salary and other compensation.
+You can use this information as a benchmark when you negotiate salary and other compensation with your employer.

-(The median wage is the wage at which half the employees in an occupation earn more than that amount and half earn less.)
-The range of salaries for a Human Resources manager, according to Payscale.com, starts at $60,000 and reaches approximately $147,484 per Salary.com for a regional Human Resources manager.
+(The median wage is the wage at which half the employees in an occupation earn more than that amount, and half earn less.)
+The range of salaries for a Human Resources manager, according to Payscale.com, starts at $41,467 and reaches approximately $114,074 per Salary.com for a regional Human Resources manager.

 An HR VP or other senior manager or company officer can negotiate for an even higher salary.
 This is true especially when their responsibilities encompass the entire HR function plus other functions that may include administration, customer-facing teams, safety, and employee-related finances.

 More About How Much Money an HR Manager Makes

 The salary earned by an HR manager varies from person to person based on factors like:

 - The size of the city in which the job is located